UMMS-Biocore/bootcamp/session1/session1.md

 	$ ls ~/bootcamp

 Please remember if it starts with "/".
-It is called full path or absolute path.
-You can use these paths while copying or moving the filed or folders.
+It is called full path (or absolute path).
+You can use these paths while copying or moving the files or folders.

 ### Exploring the Filesystem
 The tree command is a good way to get a bird’s-eye view of the filesystem tree.
 The following commands can help in exploring the filesystem: